silven/wcnt/README.md

 Below follows an example `Limits.toml` file where `flake8` warnings are capped at 300, and `gcc` warnings are separated into a few different categories.
 You can use `inf` to allow any number of warnings, and `_` is the wildcard category.
 It matches any category you have not already defined.
-When using per-category limits, it's always wise to include the wildcard category, otherwise the `default` for that kind will be used, as defined in `Wcnt.toml`.
+When using per-category limits, it's always wise to include the wildcard category, otherwise the limit is zero.

 ```toml
 flake8 = 300